Articles

 - Adds advanced features like custom reporting and dedicated support

 Waybook uses a base fee plus per-user pricing model.
-For a plumbing company with 50 employees, expect approximately $195/month on the Core plan.
-No free tier is listed, but transparent pricing makes budgeting straightforward for SMBs.
+The inclusion of 20 users in the base plan is a strong value for small teams.
+For a plumbing company with 50 employees, expect approximately $185/month on the Core plan or $380/month on the Pro plan (annual billing).

 Pros of Waybook: